theaccordance/balena-push/README.md

 ### `api-token`

 **Required**: Used by the action to authenticate with your BalenaCloud account.
-APIs can be created [here](https://dashboard.balena-cloud.com/preferences/access-tokens) (requires web login).
+API keys can be created [here](https://dashboard.balena-cloud.com/preferences/access-tokens) (requires web login).

 ### `application-name`